Located in the South of France and nestled in the foothills of the Pyrenees is the charming town of St Jean Pied de Port.

 St Jean Pied de Port

-Boutique de Pelerin was closed at the time we were in St Jean Pied de Port, 30 October.
+Boutique de Pelerin was closed when we were in St Jean Pied de Port, 30 October.
 I had planned to purchase our ponchos from them so was very worried when we found them closed.

-If you plan on purchasing gear check opening dates prior to leaving.
+If you plan on purchasing gear, check opening dates before leaving.